Questions to ask your next client

 Sometimes clients are quite wrong about their audience.
 They might assume that their audience is younger, but then it turns out they are older, younger, or just different to what they assumed.

 Also, always remember to remind clients that their audience on social media is different to their audience on other channels.
 Some social media channels tend to be used more frequently by certain demographics.
-For instance, Instagram skews younger and female in many countries.
+For instance, Instagram skews largely younger and with a fairly even gender split in most countries.

 4. Assessing Their Current Social Media Strategy